mikemol/mikemol.github.io/_posts/2018-02-13-asset-regeneration-script.md

                 1. Render the asset
                 1. If the asset is a PNG:
                     1. Force the PNG into indexed RGBA mode using `pngquant`; for many images, this grossly reduces the PNG file size.
-                    1. Run `pngcrush` on the indexed PNG, trying all strategies that use the maximum `zlib` compression.
+                    1. Run `pngcrush` on the indexed PNG, trying all strategies that use the maximum Zlib compression.
 For PNG images which `pngquant` didn't make a significant file size dent in, this will.
                 1. Stage the asset for commit.
     1. If there are changes staged for commit, commit them.